 Manitoba Theatre School is founded and run by the Manitoba Theatre Centre.

-Manitoba Theatre Workshop officially opens its doors in the old Grain Exchange Building, renovated by volunteers.
+Manitoba Theatre Workshop officially opens its doors in the old Grain Exchange Building, at 160 Princess Street, renovated with financial support from individuals, businesses and government including an Opportunities for Youth grant.
+This government grant enabled the employment of a number of young people assisted by many volunteers.
 The objectives of Manitoba Theatre Workshop expands on those of the Manitoba Theatre School to include people of all ages and levels of sophistication.

 1973 - 1981

 Manitoba Theatre Workshop supports and develops creative expression in the community though its school, its outreach program and its theatre.
 It helps and encourages local playwrights and performers, and moves continuously towards becoming a theatre resource centre.

 Colin Jackson returns to Manitoba Theatre Workshop as Executive Producer and serves for 11 years leading PTE in its artistic growth, community engagement and, in 1989, its very successful move to its new home in Portage Place.

 The name changed to Prairie Theatre Exchange to reflect the increased focus on professional productions and the establishment of a regular theatre season, under the Artistic Direction of Gordon McCall.
 Adult programming was added while retaining children’s programming, drama classes and outreach programs.

 Prairie Theatre Exchange furthers its objectives in all areas and grows at a remarkable pace.
 With growth in all areas, need for expansion and re-housing emerges.